76 Best Things To Do in NYC [updated 2023]

 46. Discover the history of slavery on the Underground Railroad

-Thanks to some tours that take you through these and other representative places of this dark period of American history, you will learn more details of the daily life of the slaves and their liberation.
+Thanks to some tours that take you through these and other representative places of this dark period of American history, you will learn more about the daily life of the slaves and their liberation.

 47. Become a graffiti artist in Brooklyn

-If you've always wanted to be part of street art by doing your own graffiti but have never dared, there's no better time than your trip to New York to learn the real aerosol technique.
+If you've always wanted to be part of street art by doing your own graffiti but never dared, there's no better time than your trip to New York to learn the real spray technique.

 Sign up for a workshop with an expert graffiti artist and learn how to spray paint murals in a key location in New York's art scene, the Bushwick neighborhood of Brooklyn.
 You will have the opportunity to debut your own creation and take it home as a souvenir.
 A perfect plan for all ages and levels.

-48. Bring out your spy side at Spyscape Museum in New York City
+48. Bring out your spy side at New York's Spyscape Museum

 The Spyscape Museum is a place to experiment and give free rein to the most intrepid.
-It is an interactive adventure that you can go through to challenge your intelligence and discover what kind of spy you would be.
+It's an interactive adventure where you can go on a quest to challenge your intelligence and find out what kind of spy you would be.

-Designed by a former head of the Secret Intelligence Service, the challenges proposed by this immersive museum will make you spend a fun afternoon trying to crack codes or exploring hidden worlds.
+Designed by a former head of the Secret Intelligence Service, the challenges in this immersive museum will make for a fun afternoon of code-breaking or exploring hidden worlds.
 Test your skills at the Spyscape Museum and feel like a real CIA agent for a day.